AnishNepal97/Movie-Industry-Correlation-analysis-Python/README.md

         # visualizing data using seaborn heatmap (sns.heatmap)

-        #lets looks at the top 15 compaies by gross revenue
+        #lets looks at the top 15 companies by gross revenue